mame82/UnifyingVulnsDisclosureRepo/documents/README.md

 (LED reports in the example).
 The covert channel for the remote shell utilizes HID++ reports, instead of DJ reports, though.

+## unifying_pairing_usb_analysis.md

+Analysis of USB traffic (HID++ 1.0 commands and notifications) during device pairing.
+Setting a dongle into pairing mode and un-pairing of existing devices is re-implemented in `munifying`

 ## xxxxxxx_memread.txt